HoangTran223/MCW-KD/README.md

 # MCW-KD: Multi-Cost Wasserstein Knowledge Distillation for Large Language Models

 ## 🔍 Overview
-Multi-Cost Wasserstein Knowledge Distillation (MCW-KD), a novel framework that enhances KD by simultaneously optimizing several cost functions within a unified OT formulation.
+Multi-Cost Wasserstein Knowledge Distillation (MCW-KD), a novel framework that enhances KD by simultaneously optimizing several cost matrices within a unified OT formulation.
 This repo provides code for reproducing our experiments.

 ## 🔧 Installation

 1. **Create and activate the conda environment**: